Calibration of the strain amplitude recorded with DAS using a strainmeter array: DAS installation and instruments

 \subsection{Distributed acoustic sensing (DAS)}

 Two fiber optic cables are installed in the tunnel.
 They are unreeled on the floor of the gallery and are in direct contact with the formation.
 In the section called \Lanton\ the cables are loaded down by sand and tightly spaced sandbags in order to improve the mechanical coupling to the rock, provide thermal shielding and cover the cable against water dripping from the gallery ceiling.
 The blue cable in Fig.~\ref{fig:BFOfloorplan} is a standard flexible telecommunication cable with loose-tube fibers embedded in gel.
 The green cable in Fig.~\ref{fig:BFOfloorplan} has a stiff jacket containing tight-buffered fibers (see section~\SMRcablespec{} in the supplemental material for additional details).
 We use two single mode fibers in each of the cables and splice them in series, such that the \Lanton\ and the \Lvorstollen\ are both sampled four times.
 The signals from the fibers are sampled by a {Febus~A1-R} interrogation unit (IU) installed in the laboratory (Fig.~\ref{fig:BFOfloorplan}).
 The DAS recording parameters are listed in Table~\ref{tab:DASrecording}.
+The {Febus~A1-R} recording time is synchronized by GPS, like all other digitizers involved in the current study.
+When the IU was installed in the mine, the GPS timing signal was provided through an optical link (Meinberg GOAL: GPS Optical Antenna Link).

 The Febus A1-R IU operates on the principle of differential phase-measuring distributed acoustic sensing.
 The light that is back-scattered in the optical fiber is mixed with a reference signal to measure the differential phase over a gauge length, subsequently leading to distributed strain-rate measurements, which is converted to strain by integration over time.
 The A1-R falls within the category of heterodyne Distributed Vibration Sensing (hDVS) systems, using a single-pulse heterodyne approach for phase detection, as described by \cite{pan2011hDVS}.